apsk14/rdmpy/README.md

 #Welcome to the official repository for rdmpy, a python package for spatially-varying deblurring.
 Background info can be found in the paper below:

-## Ring Deconvolution Microscopy: An Exact Solution for Spatially-Varying Aberration Correction
 [![Paper](https://img.shields.io/badge/paper-%09arXiv%3A2003.12673-yellow.svg)](https://arxiv.org/abs/2206.08928)

 ## UPDATES: